vip-workshop/vip-workshop.github.io/index.md

 Proposals will be accepted until *Aug 28th!*

 Mark your calendars for our next meetings: September 21st, October 12th and November 09th at 8am PST/11am EST/4pm GMT.

-## Format

-Our workshops are one-hour-long sessions dedicated to providing feedback on two featured papers; accordingly, authors will only provide a short 5-minute presentation to provide an overview of the paper.
-Each paper will then receive 25 minutes of dedicated feedback from both a chosen discussant and other participants.
-Manuscripts will be circulated at least one week in advance, and all participants are expected to read them.

 # Workshop Information